top of page

 Family offices are built to protect, preserve, and grow generational wealth.
 But behind every investment strategy or philanthropic plan is an enormous amount of administrative coordination: calendars, travel logistics, documentation, vendor relationships, and interpersonal dynamics that often span multiple households and entities.

-That’s where an Executive Virtual Assistant (EVA) comes in: a discreet, well-trained support professional who operates behind the scenes to keep every detail moving forward.
+hat’s where an executive VA for family offices comes in: a discreet, well-trained support professional who operates behind the scenes to keep every detail moving forward.

 The Family Office Admin Reality